 How to monetize YouTube videos with copyrighted music

-This is where Lickd comes into play, Lickd has over 100,000 royalty-free music tracks for YouTube, as well as access to over 85,000 chart music tracks to license for your YouTube videos.
+This is where Lickd comes into play, Lickd has over 100,000 stock music for YouTube, as well as access to over 1 Million mainstream tracks to license for your YouTube videos.
 Make the best content possible for your fans and viewers with properly licensed music from your favorite artists, backed by great stock music.
 With Lickd you can quickly, easily, and cheaply add chart-topping artists’ tracks to your videos.
 Lickd’s VOUCH software works alongside YouTube’s Content ID so you’ll never have to worry about a copyright claim again.

 Get 25% off your first music License